Draluy/chocoratage/README.md

 * Obviously plenty of other distributions will also work (eg other Fedora's, Debian's, Windows 8, OSX Mavericks, El Capitan, etc...).
 * That said, OSX Catalina terrible security policy makes it hard to merely run java, there's so uch we can do about it...
 * By the way, for the lock screen to actually protect you on OSX, you must go to the "Security & Privacy" settings and select "Require password *immediately* after sleep or screensaver begins
 * It's hard to find a one-size-fits-all recipe to Arch Linux but let's hope for the best.
 If your favorite WM isn't supported, just open a ticket.
 Or get a life :)
+* Although we tested FreeBSD 11.2 and 12.1 which both have a straightforward way to lock a session (xlock), jnativehook, our keylogger lib doesn't support that OS, hence we won't either.
 * We don't support any OS anterior to the release of the JDK 8.
 * We don't support AIX as it's a dying OS and we doubt anyone still using it has ever heard of chocoblasts, duh!